 Bicycles are welcome on campus; however, no bicycles are allowed in any Academy building.
-Bicycles must be stored in bike racks or in designated storage areas.
-The Academy recommends that students wear helmets when biking.
+Bicycles must be stored in designated storage areas.
+Any student using a bike must wear a helmet when biking and obey traffic rules and regulations.
+Failure to do so may result in loss of bike privileges.